RAOEUS/tylex-windows/README.md

 # Tylex for Windows

-A simple, fast, and powerful text expansion utility for Windows.
+A simple text expansion utility for Windows.

 Tylex lets you create short abbreviations (e.g., `em`) that expand into longer phrases or snippets of text (e.g., youremail@example.com).
 It's built with PowerShell and AutoHotkey, making it lightweight, transparent, and easy to customize.